shabul/gmail-storage-optimizer/README.md

 - Test thoroughly before submitting PRs
 - Update documentation for new features

+## About Shabul
+Built by Shabul to dodge storage nags the fun way.
+Say hey on [LinkedIn](https://www.linkedin.com/in/shabul/) or browse more builds at [shabul.github.io](https://shabul.github.io/).
+If this saved you a Google One bill, toss a star or follow [@shabul](https://github.com/shabul).

 ## License

 MIT License - feel free to use and modify for your needs.